Solidgate logo in black and white.

 Built-in compliance support

 European regulations aren't suggestions.
-Your payment orchestration platform must provide:
+Your payment orchestration platform needs to help with:

 • Strong Customer Authentication under PSD2, including smart exemption handling to reduce friction

-• Dynamic 3D Secure implementation that balances security without annoying your customers or affecting conversion rates
+• Dynamic that balances security without annoying your customers or affecting conversions rates

 • GDPR compliance for how you handle and store data